Integreat

 Integreat (former project name: Refguide+) is an open source mobile app that provides local information and services tailored to refugees and migrants coming to Germany.
 The content is maintained by local organizations, such as local governments or integration officers, and made available in locally relevant languages.

 It was developed by Tür an Tür - Digitalfabrik gGmbH (formerly Tür an Tür - Digital Factory gGmbH) in Augsburg together with a team of researchers and students from the Technical University of Munich.

 History

 In 1997, the Augsburg association "Tür an Tür", which has been working for refugees since 1992, published the brochure "First Steps", which answers local everyday questions.
 Since addresses and contact persons change quickly, some information is already outdated after a few weeks.
 Students of business informatics at the Technical University of Munich therefore developed the app Integreat within eight months together with the association and the social department of the city of Augsburg.
 The app was then also used by other cities and districts within months.
-As of February 3, 2022, information is available at 72 locations, including Munich, Dortmund, Nuremberg and Augsburg.
+As of February 3, 2022, information was available at 72 locations, including Munich, Dortmund, Nuremberg and Augsburg.